Ultimate ‘Bougainvillea’ Care Guide: Tips & Propagation

 Garden and Landscaping

-Bougainvillea is perfect for adding vibrant color to garden trellises, fences, and walls.
-Use it to create stunning vertical gardens or as a colorful hedge.
+Bougainvillea is an excellent choice for adding vibrant color to garden trellises, fences, and walls.
+It can be used to create stunning vertical gardens or as a colorful hedge.

 Transform patios and balconies with cascading Bougainvillea in containers.
-Its vibrant colors make it a show-stopping addition to any outdoor space.
+Its vibrant colors make it a striking addition to any outdoor space.

 Further Reading and Resources